About Our Charity:

 Q: What should I write in my card?

 A: Keep in mind that your Shoebox could be going to a woman of any economic or cultural background, religion, or age and that every woman's circumstances that led them to seek shelter are different.
-A simple note to wish her a happy holiday season and to let her know that you're thinking of her can go a long way for a woman in crisis.
+A simple note to wish her well and to let her know that you're thinking of her can go a long way for a woman in crisis.
+You can sign your first name or leave it anonymous.